 Even if you’re not religious, you need to see the statue of Christ The Redeemer in Rio de Janeiro, Brazil.
 The immense structure is an incredible combination of artistic creativity and ingenious engineering.
-From on top of Mount Corcovado, the staggering 38 meter tall statue looms over the city below, arms outstretched in benediction.
-But it’s not until you get up close, you’ll realise just how big the statue is and you’ll start to wonder how they ever got it up there in the first place.
+From on top of Mount Corcovado, the staggering 38-meter tall statue looms over the city below, arms outstretched in benediction.
+But it’s not until you get up close, you’ll realize just how big the statue is and you’ll start to wonder how they ever got it up there in the first place.
 It is that colossal.

 Reaching Those Dizzy Heights.
 Don’t let the altitude of the statue put you off going to see it either.
 Although you can hike your way up, which will make you feel like a true explorer, there’s also a tram which winds its way up Mount Corcovado through the forest and is far less strenuous on your legs.
-At the end of the tram line, you’ll find a minibus waiting to take you on the final, vertigo inspiring, leg of the journey.
+At the end of the tram line, you’ll find a minibus waiting to take you on the final, vertigo-inspiring, leg of the journey.

 When to go: The best time to go has to be when Rio de Janeiro’s amazing carnival is in full swing.
 Yes, it’s going to be busy.
-In fact the streets will be packed, teeming with party-goers, loud music and incredible parades.
+In fact, the streets will be packed, teeming with party-goers, loud music, and incredible parades.
 It is the world’s biggest party and the electric atmosphere is one experience you really can’t afford to miss.
 Never mind the tram or hiking up to the statue, once you’ve caught the rhythm of the music, you’ll be samba dancing up the mountain.

 Location on Map: Christ The Redeemer, Brazil